boutinme/3D-Nuc-Seg/README.md

 The proof of concept for the use of these Matlab files in cellular analysis is published in a peer-reviewed journal article, which is cited below.

 A high-throughput imaging and nuclear segmentation analysis protocol for cleared 3D culture models.
 Molly E. Boutin, Ty C. Voss, Steven A. Titus, Kennie Cruz-Gutierrez, Sam Michael, Marc Ferrer.
 Scientific Reports.
 2018.
-Pre-press at this time: volume/issue/page numbers to be detemined.
+Pre-press at this time (7/2018): volume/issue/page numbers to be determined.

 Any future projects using this source code or derivative code should cite the above journal article.
 Full citation information for this journal article will be available at https://www.ncbi.nlm.nih.gov/pubmed